Stacy Coley: Professional career

+Pre-draft

 In May 2016, CBS Sports ranked Coley No. 5 among 2017 draft-eligible wide receivers.
-Soon after the Hurricanes secured a Russell Athletic Bowl victory, Coley began training for the NFL Draft.
+Soon after the Hurricanes secured a Russell Athletic Bowl victory, Coley began training for the NFL draft.
 After earning an invitation to the Senior Bowl, Coley later declined it.
 He instead focused on training for the NFL Scouting Combine.
 He had a good showing at the Combine, running the 12th-fastest time in the 40-yard dash among wide receivers, putting up 10 reps on the bench press, and jumping 34 inches in the vertical jump test.
 He re-tried the 40-yard dash at Miami's Pro Day, cutting down his time from 4.45 to 4.39 seconds.

 Minnesota Vikings

-Coley was drafted by the Minnesota Vikings in the seventh round, 219th overall of the 2017 NFL Draft.
-Coley became the 16th Miami alumn in Vikings history drafted by the Vikings and the second in 2017, as Minnesota used their second fifth-round pick (180th overall) to snag Coley's college teammate, guard Danny Isidora.
+Coley was selected by the Minnesota Vikings in the seventh round, 219th overall of the 2017 NFL draft.
+Coley became the 16th Miami alumn in Vikings history drafted by the Vikings and the second in 2017, as Minnesota used their second fifth-round pick (180th overall) to select Coley's college teammate, guard Danny Isidora.
 Isidora and Coley were the first Hurricanes to be drafted by Minnesota since the Vikings picked tackle Bryant McKinnie in 2002.

 On September 18, 2018, Coley was waived by the Vikings.